top of page

 Not every individual is losing respect, but the decline is a dominant trend in our society.

 The question that begs to be answered is, Why are we losing respect?
-I believe the biggest reason is because we as a people are being taught not to judge.
+I believe the biggest reason is that we are being taught not to judge.
 We’ve all heard it: “Do not judge!”

-But of course, we must judge continually in every area of life.
+But of course, we must continually judge every area of life.
 Here is a short list of when good judgment is required.
 This list can easily be a hundred times longer:

-Children don’t say please and thank you unless someone teaches them to do so.
+Children don’t say "please" and "thank you" unless someone teaches them to.
 Respect for parents is taught in the home.

 Then there's the opposite extreme.
-Recently on a family vacation, we stayed in a comfortable and lavishly decorated (but inexpensive!)
+Recently, on a family vacation, we stayed in a comfortable, lavishly decorated (but inexpensive!)
 Airbnb home.
-Hung on the light-blue walls were a number of paintings and slogans.
+Hung on the light-blue walls were paintings and slogans.
 One of them said,

 Showing respect is not “zero-sum”

-One of the reasons people don't show respect for a person, group, or idea is because people believe that showing such respect would disparage other persons, groups, or ideas—that somehow there is only “so much respect available,” hence “zero-sum”—once the supply of respect is used up, there is no more.
+One reason people don't show respect for a person, group, or idea is that they believe that showing such respect would disparage other persons, groups, or ideas—that somehow there is only “so much respect available,” hence “zero-sum”—once the supply of respect is used up, there is no more.

 Fairness

-People often decide not to favor one group of people or set of ideas over another, thinking that out of fairness, everything should be treated the same.
+People often decide not to favor one group of people or set of ideas over another, thinking that everything should be treated the same out of fairness.
 This avoids having to judge anyone or any idea.

-The notion that everything must be treated equally reminds me of a scene from the movie, The Incredibles, where Syndrome says to Mr. Incredible,
+The notion that everything must be treated equally reminds me of a scene from the movie The Incredibles (2004), where Syndrome says to Mr. Incredible,

 I'll sell my inventions so that everyone